esmini/esmini/README.md

 ### pyoscx
 [pyoscx](https://github.com/pyoscx/pyoscx) is a Python based scenario creation framework.
 The idea is to write scenarios in a high-level script format and automatically generate the OpenSCENARIO 1.0 XML counterpart.

+### pyodrx
+[pyodrx](https://github.com/pyoscx/pyodrx) is a Python based road network creation framework.
+The idea is to write road networks in a high-level script format and automatically generate the OpenDRIVE (1.4 as of today) XML counterpart.

 ### Scenario video clip generator
 [esmini-visualizer](https://github.com/matthewcoyle-cpc/esmini-visualiser) is a tool to automatically generate video visualizations of scenarios.